muazerdemyigit/muazerdemyigit/README.md

 # 💫 About Me:
-I am a computer engineer and junior software developer with a passion for building innovative solutions to complex problems.
-I have been developing myself with patika.com, a platform for learning and advancing in the field of computer science.<br><br>Throughout my career, I have gained experience in a variety of programming languages and frameworks, including .Net Core and Angular.
-I am constantly looking to expand my skill set and stay up to date with the latest technologies.<br><br>I am open to new opportunities and am always looking for ways to apply my skills to make a positive impact.
-Feel free to reach out to me if you have any questions or would like to work together.
-Thank you for visiting my profile!
+Hello, my name is Muaz and I am a recent computer science graduate.
+I am interested in developing with .Net Core and Angular, and have gained experience in these technologies.

+Throughout my career, I have gained experience in various programming languages and frameworks and aim to continually expand my skill set.
+I use platforms like patika.com to continue learning in the field of computer science.

+I am open to new opportunities and always looking for ways to apply my skills to create a positive impact.
+If a suitable position becomes available, I would be happy to apply

 ## 🌐 Socials: